jsaintro/publicnotes/3dprinting/Inductive Sensor Notes.md

 4. On Multi-Meter hook up Black to -(GND)
 5. Set Multi-Meter to DC Volts
 6. Power up
-7. Sensor should read 5V when not
+7. Sensor should read 5V on MM when not triggred
+8. When triggered voltage should got to ~0V
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTkzNTE4ODI2XX0=
+eyJoaXN0b3J5IjpbLTExNzQ1NjAwNzhdfQ==
 -->